Ike4roo/Go-apps/Home Assistant expectant-screensaver/README.md

 ## How-to

 Open `*.go` file.
-Find and change `openBrowser("http://192.168.11.12:8123")` with IP or FQDN and port you like, this program will to check
+Find and change `openBrowser("http://192.168.11.12:8123")` with IP or FQDN and port you like, let this program to check

 Put any animation saved as `animation.gif` file near to `*.go` file